zubairjammu786/wacontactsaver/README.md

 ```

 Add more cases to the switch statement for other phone numbers you want to customize.
+Remember the format of phone number first and check how they are displayable on screen.
+For examples some numbers can have spaces like '+92 321 xxxxxxx' and can be without spaces '+92321xxxxxxx'
 Save the changes to content.js.
 Refresh your WhatsApp Web page, and the custom names should be applied.